cedricbastin/macos-setup/mac-setup/developer-setup.md

 `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

-## XCode command-line tools
+## Xcode command-line tools

-In order to run more interesting commands (e.g. `git`) in the Terminal you need to install the XCode command-line tools, you can do so even without installing XCode:
+In order to run more interesting commands (e.g. `git`) in the Terminal you need to install the Xcode command-line tools, you can do so even without installing Xcode:

 `xcode-select --install`